 Canned tuna.
 You need tuna in spring water or brine for this recipe, otherwise it will be too oily.
 The size of cans of tuna seems to vary a little from brand to brand, so don't worry if your can is a slightly different size.

 Cream cheese.
-You can use either full fat or reduced fat cream cheese to make this tuna pâté.
-However, I'd avoid very low fat or fat free cream cheese as they can be quite watery and will spoil the texture of the pate.
+You can use either full-fat or reduced-fat cream cheese to make tuna pâté without mayonnaise.
+However, I'd avoid very low-fat or fat-free cream cheese as they can be quite watery and will spoil the texture of the pate.
 If you've only got very low fat cream cheese, drain away the watery liquid before you use it.

 Spring onion.
 This is optional as raw onion can be polarising, especially for children!
 If you're not using spring onion then you could add a few fresh herbs such a parsley, chives or dill.

-Lemon juice will brighten the taste of the tuna pate.
-If you don't have lemon juice you could use a tiny splash of apple cider vinegar.
+Lemon juice will brighten the taste of the tuna pâté.
+If you don't have lemon juice, you could use a tiny splash of apple cider vinegar.
 If you want a distinct lemon flavour, add a little of the grated rind of the lemon too.

 Variations

-- If you want to add a little heat to your pate, add a few drops of tabasco or a pinch of paprika.
+- If you want to add a little heat to your pâté, add a few drops of tabasco or a pinch of paprika

 - For extra crunch, add a couple of chopped gherkins (cornichons)

-How to make homemade tuna pate
+How to make homemade healthy tuna pâté

 It's very quick and easy to make tuna pate with cream cheese, and it'll be ready to serve in less than 10 minutes.
 You can either make it in a small food processor, or use a hand blender to blitz it in a small bowl.
 Alternatively just mash the tuna pate with a fork.